MojoliciousDotIO/mojolicious.io/blog/2018/12/08/authentication-with-ldap/index.markdown

 Technically, AES is an encryption algorithm and SHA-2 is a hashing algorithm, meaning that the transformation is effectively one-way and is more secure.
-Here are a couple of modules that make it easier:
+Here are a couple of modules that make it easier and safer:

 A nice module out there for handling passwords is, well, [Passwords](https://metacpan.org/pod/Passwords).